openedx/edx-platform/openedx/core/djangoapps/content/search/docs/decisions/0001-meilisearch.rst

    new ``content/search`` Django app, so it's relatively easy to swap out later if this experiment doesn't pan out.
 4. We will not use ``edx-search`` for the new search functionality.
+5. For the experiment, we won't use Meilisearch during tests, but we expect to add that in the future if we move forward with replacing Elasticsearch completely.

 Consequences